Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 After being caught in a love triangle with Elias and Millie, Fran left the villa on her personal.

-Like a lot of her co-stars, she’s managed to forge a really profitable influencing profession, selling content material for supply providers, watches and make up manufacturers.
+Like lots of her co-stars, she’s managed to forge a really profitable influencing profession, selling content material for supply providers, watches and make up manufacturers.

-She’s additionally saved in touch with a few of her LI friends, together with Cassidy, Erin, Shelby and Mac.
+She’s additionally stored involved with a few of her LI friends, together with Cassidy, Erin, Shelby and Mac.

-As for her love life, it seems like Fran has been searching for love life on-line, not too long ago signing up to Bumble to meet new folks whereas in quarantine.
+As for her love life, it seems like Fran has been on the lookout for love life on-line, lately signing up to Bumble to meet new individuals whereas in quarantine.

 Elias

-Numerous the women had their eye on Elias when he was in the villa, nevertheless, he left the Island a single man and mentioned he may slide into the DMs of a lady he had spoken to beforehand on Instagram.
+A variety of the girls had their eye on Elias when he was in the villa, nevertheless, he left the Island a single man and stated he would possibly slide into the DMs of a woman he had spoken to beforehand on Instagram.

 After the present, there have been rumours he’d dated each Francoise and Cassidy.

-These days yow will discover him modelling, browsing and selling manufacturers on his Instagram – the place he has over 100okay followers.
+These days you could find him modelling, browsing and selling manufacturers on his Instagram – the place he has over 100ok followers.

-He was courting a mannequin named Effy Harvard, nevertheless, the pair haven’t posted any pictures of one another in a protracted whereas.
+He was relationship a mannequin named Effy Harvard, nevertheless, the pair haven’t posted any images of one another in an extended whereas.

 Tayla

-Tayla could have gained the present with Grant, however she didn’t get a lot of an opportunity to rejoice.
-Lower than three weeks after the present’s finale, it was revealed that Grant truly had a girlfriend, and had gone on the collection purely for the functions of self-promotion.
+Tayla could have received the present with Grant, however she didn’t get a lot of an opportunity to have fun.
+Lower than three weeks after the present’s finale, it was revealed that Grant really had a girlfriend, and had gone on the sequence purely for the functions of self-promotion.
 The worst bit?
 His girlfriend took him again!

-No pores and skin off Tayla’s nostril although, she obtained together with certainly one of the different lads from the collection, Dom Thomas.
-They break up up in June final 12 months, and Tayla started a relationship with AFL soccer participant Nathan Broad.
+No pores and skin off Tayla’s nostril although, she obtained together with one in every of the different lads from the sequence, Dom Thomas.
+They cut up up in June final 12 months, and Tayla started a relationship with AFL soccer participant Nathan Broad.
 Work-wise, Tayla has harnessed the energy of influencing, representing varied manufacturers and launching her personal line of scrunchies.

 Eden

-Eden was a runner up on season one, and stayed with accomplice Erin for a couple of months earlier than splitting up.
-The break-up was ugly, with all types of accusations flying round and Erin posting a “tell-all video” on YouTube.
-Eden has put that chapter of his life behind him now, and is courting Cyrell Jiminez-Paule, who appeared on the Australian model of Married at First Sight.
+Eden was a runner up on season one, and stayed with companion Erin for just a few months earlier than splitting up.
+The break-up was ugly, with all kinds of accusations flying round and Erin posting a “tell-all video” on YouTube.
+Eden has put that chapter of his life behind him now, and is relationship Cyrell Jiminez-Paule, who appeared on the Australian model of Married at First Sight.
 The couple had their first child together earlier this 12 months.

 Eden has additionally loved success as a mannequin, profitable Mr World Australia in 2019.